-U.S. Geography will begin with students learning how to read and use maps, in order to value of cartography.
+U.S. Geography will begin with students learning how to read and use maps, in order to value cartography.
 They will learn the definitions of geological physical features found in the U.S. In class, we will study a broad overview of both Physical and Human Geography as well as practicing how to draw maps and memorizing important points on these maps.
 We will also be studying the relationships between locations and cultures in our nation.

-U.S. Geography students will have a chance to make the locations they are learning about relevant through the study of the cultures and history that have influenced it.
+U.S. Geography students will have a chance to make the locations they are learning about relevant through the study of the cultures and history that have influenced them.
 It will help to put these locations into context and make a rich experience for your child.
 Students will have an opportunity to present what they have learned and drawn in class.
-Students will present to the class on a geographic topic that they have explored completely in that unit.
+Students will present to the class a geographic topic that they have explored completely in that unit.

 - Maps of America the Beautiful